-- h.
+h.
 Qualifications of Individuals Who Perform Reevaluations.
-Specify the qualifications of individuals who perform reevaluations (select one): - The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations. - The qualifications are different.
+Specify the qualifications of individuals who perform reevaluations (select one):

+The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations.

+The qualifications are different.

 Specify the qualifications:

-A Registered Nurse (RN) or an individual with the same qualifications as those established in Section B-6:c. i.
+A Registered Nurse (RN) or an individual with the same qualifications as those established in Section B-6:c.

+i.
 Procedures to Ensure Timely Reevaluations.
-Per 42 CFR §441.303(c)(4), specify the procedures that the State employs to ensure timely reevaluations of level of care (specify):
+Per 42 CFR §441.303(c)(4), specify the procedures that the state employs to ensure timely reevaluations of level of care (specify):

-DSDS Regional Managers will be notified 60 days prior to the date reassessments are due to allow adequate time to schedule a reassessment with the participant to complete the InterRAI HC.
-Data from the HCBS web-based system is collected and put into a monthly reassessment report.
-These reports are then posted in an electronic shared drive that allows Regional Management to assign work appropriately.
-Regional Managers will be responsible for assigning the reassessments and monitoring this report on a monthly basis to ensure all reassessments are completed within 365 days of the last assessment.
-In addition DSDS Central Office staff will monitor reassessment reports to ensure they are completed within required timeframes.
+DSDS regional staff receive a report of participants, 90 days prior to the date the reassessments are due, to allow adequate time to schedule a reassessment with the participant to complete the InterRAI.
+Designated staff in the regions will be responsible for assigning the reassessments and monitoring this report on a monthly basis to ensure all reassessments are completed within 365 days of the last assessment.
+In addition, DSDS Central Office staff will monitor reassessment reports to ensure they are completed within required timeframes.